2026 South Carolina elections

-The 2026 South Carolina elections will be held in the state of South Carolina on November 3, 2026, alongside the nationwide midterm elections.
+Elections will be held in the state of South Carolina on November 3, 2026, alongside the nationwide midterm elections.
 Elections will be held for a U.S. Senate seat, governor, as well as other statewide executive offices, all 7 of the state's U.S. House of Representatives seats and all seats in the State House.
-Primary elections will be held on June 9, 2026, with runoff elections being held on June 23.
+Primary elections were held on June 9, 2026, with runoff elections held on June 23.

 A solidly red state, South Carolina has consistently supported Republicans in recent decades.
 Democrats have not won South Carolina on the presidential level since 1976, when Jimmy Carter won most of the Deep South.
 Democrats have not won any statewide office in South Carolina since 2006, when Jim Rex was elected as Superintendent of Education.
+Democrats fielded candidates for all open federal and state offices for the first time in decades.

 United States Senate

-Incumbent Republican senator Lindsey Graham, who was re-elected in 2020 with 54.4% of the vote, is running for re-election to a fifth term in office.
+Incumbent Republican senator Lindsey Graham, who was re-elected in 2020 with 54.4% of the vote, ran for re-election to a fifth term in office.
+He won the Republican primary with 56.8% of the vote, thereby avoiding a runoff.
+After Graham's death on July 11, 2026, his sister, incumbent Darline Graham, became the Republican nominee after winning an August special Republican primary runoff.
+The Democratic nominee is Annie Andrews, who won the nomination with 61.5% of the vote.
+The Libertarian nominee is Kasie Whitener and the Constitution Party nominee is Mark Hackett.
+Catherine Fleming Bruce is running as a write-in candidate.

-Paul Dans, the main architect of Project 2025, is challenging Graham for the Republican nomination.